Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: SMR Dataset

-In this work, we conscientiously review the growth and current state of the machine vision community and select several representative machines to construct machine libraries.
-For the image classification task, we build two versions.
-The information of selected machines is presented in TABLE \ref{table:smr machine library for cls}, where the leftmost column shows the library version.
-Note that v2 is built upon v1 so that it contains all machines from v1.
-The middle column shows the category of these machines, and the rightmost column shows their names.
-In total, the machine libraries v1 and v2 consist of 58 and 72 machines, respectively.
-Their top-1 prediction accuracies on ImageNet range from $60\%$ to $88\%$, sizes range from $1.4$ to $300$ millions of parameters, and complexities range from $0.1$ to $360$ GFLOPs.
-Both cutting-edge transformers and aged CNNs, complicated and lightweight machines, and hand-crafted and automatically-searched machines are included.
+In this work, we conscientiously review the evolution and current landspace of the machine vision community and select several representative machines to construct machine libraries.
+For image classification, we initially collect 58 machines to build the v1 machine library.
+Then, to explore the impact of different numbers of machines on SMR distribution and prediction (which will be discussed later in Section \ref{subsec:dataset study} and Section \ref{subsec: generalize to more machines} to \ref{subsec: generalize to other datasets}), we further append 14 more machines to build the v2 library, containing 72 machines in total.
+Detailed information about these machines is presented in TABLE~I in the Appendix.
+The selected machines display a wide range of top-1 prediction accuracies on ImageNet (from $60\%$ to $88\%$), sizes (from $1.4$ to $300$ million parameters), and complexities (from $0.1$ to $360$ GFLOPs).
+Both cutting-edge transformers and aged CNNs, complex and lightweight machines, and hand-crafted and automatically-searched machines are included.
 We also consider machines in the same architecture but have different depths or scales.
-All machines' initial weights are from PyTorch \cite{paszke2019pytorch,torchvision-zoo}, and we fine-tune them on the original COCO train2017 dataset using cropped object images to adapt to COCO semantics.
+All machines are initialized with weights from PyTorch \cite{paszke2019pytorch} and fine-tuned on the original COCO train2017 dataset using cropped object images to align with COCO semantics.

-For the object detection task, we build a machine library with 98 machines to embrace the rapid development in this area.
-The information of selected machines is presented in TABLE \ref{table:smr machine library for det}, where the first column shows the machines' names and the second column presents the neural network backbones that they use to extract features or their variants in different sizes.
-These machines' mAPs on COCO val2017 dataset range from $21.3$ to $55.1$, sizes range from $1.8$ to $200$ millions of parameters, and inference speed ranges from less than one frame-per-second (fps) to 1000 fps.
-Both CNN-based and transformer-based, one-stage and two-stage, performance-targeted and speed-targeted machines are included in this library.
-Moreover, we take the cases where the detector keeps the same but uses different backbone networks into account.
-All machines' weights are from MMDetection \cite{chen2019mmdetection,mmdetection-zoo}, which are trained on the original COCO train2017 dataset.
+For object detection, we build a machine library with 98 machines to embrace rapid developments in this field.
+Detailed information of these machines is presented in TABLE~II in the Appendix.
+Their mAPs on COCO val2017 dataset range from $21.3$ to $55.1$, with sizes ranging from $1.8$ to $200$ millions of parameters, and inference speeds from less than one frame-per-second (fps) to 1000 fps.
+Both CNN-based and transformer-based, one-stage and two-stage, performance-targeted and speed-targeted machines are included.
+We also include variations where the same detectors are equipped with different backbone networks.
+All machines are initialized with weights from MMDetection \cite{chen2019mmdetection} trained on the original COCO train2017 dataset.